 The first step in treatment is to remove fluid from lungs.
 This can be accomplished by a needle or tube inserted into the lungs and used to drain the fluid (lung fluid drain pleura).
 This process may not be necessary if the disease is diagnosed quickly and the underlying problem is solved (a Lung Detox is recommended to clean the lungs and remove water in this case).

 The essential step is to solve the underlying problem that is causing the fluid leakage.
 This usually involves addressing problems with Smoking or encouraging the patient to eat a healthy diet, although in severe cases an operation or diuretics (drugs to increase urination, removing excess fluid) may be required.
 In minor cases a cleaning your lungs could be enough to solve the issue.

-Once the issue causing the fluid in the lungs is fixed, the patient is moved to the recovery program.
+Once the issue causing the Water in the lungs is fixed, the patient is moved to the recovery program.
 This usually involves a low salt diet and fluid restriction.

 How long does pleurisy last?
 This depends on the severity of the problem, in the most severe cases patient can take up to three months to recover.

 Is pleurisy contagious?
 Water filled lungs are not contagious, however if they are caused by an infection or exposure to toxins, such as smoking or asbestos, then others who are exposed will be at risk.
 Be aware of the dangers of chain smoking.